-HLAs are the established means for monitoring housing land and have two key functions: to demonstrate the availability of sufficient effective land to meet the requirement for a continuous five-year supply; and to provide a snapshot of the amount of land available for the construction of housing at any particular time.
+HLAs are the established means for monitoring housing land and have two key functions: to demonstrate the availability of sufficient effective land; and to provide a snapshot of the amount of land available for the construction of housing at any particular time.

 To assess a site as being effective, it must be demonstrated that within the five-year period beyond the date of the audit the site can be developed for housing (i.e. residential units can be completed and available for occupation), and will be free of constraints.
 The following criteria are to be taken into account:

 - ownership: the site is in the ownership or control of a party which can be expected to develop it or to release it for development.
 Where a site is in the ownership of a local authority or other public body, it should be included only where it is part of a programme of land disposal;

 - physical: the site, or relevant part of it, is free from constraints related to slope, aspect, flood risk, ground stability or vehicular access which would preclude its development.
 Where there is a solid commitment to removing the constraints in time to allow development in the period under consideration, or the market is strong enough to fund the remedial work required, the site should be included in the effective land supply;